What is the best philosophy of education for educational equity?

 This premise is why most schools treat academic instruction as the core activity that all other activities should revolve around.

-According to the psychological model embedded in Catalytic Pedagogy, academic instruction is a plausible activity that could be a productive use of children's time.
+According to the psychological model embedded in Catalytic Pedagogy, which is primarily Self-Determination Theory, academic instruction is a plausible activity that could be a productive use of children's time.

 However, it needs to be subservient to the activities of governance, which IS the developmental imperative for six to twelve year old children.

-You can explore that idea further on the home page at HolisticEquity DOT Org which is where I introduce Catalytic Pedagogy.
+You can explore that idea further in my books or on the home page at HolisticEquity.org which includes an introduction to Catalytic Pedagogy.

-If academics are treated as a higher priority than governance then that philosophy of education is contradicting our best scientific understanding of human nature.
+When academics are treated as a higher priority than governance then whatever philosophy of education is at work is contradicting our best scientific understanding of human nature and should be rejected.

 This article was printed from HolisticEquity.com